needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/extending-xri.md

 # Extending the XR Interaction Toolkit

 You can extend the XR Interaction Toolkit system through either [inheritance](https://unity3d.com/learn/tutorials/topics/scripting/inheritance) or composition.
-Both Interactors and Interactables derive from an abstract base class that you can derive from and use to hook into the Interaction Manager to provide your own functionality.
+Both Interactors and Interactables derive from an abstract base class that you can derive from and use to hook into the XR Interaction Manager to provide your own functionality.
 Additionally, you can use event callbacks to add functionality to the existing components.

 Below is a diagram showing how existing Interactor and Interactable classes inherit their base classes.
+Note that this is not an exhaustive representation of all classes.

 ![class-hierarchy](images/class-hierarchy.svg)